Benefits

 Processing time for applications

-The expected processing time is calculated from when NAV receives the application from the bankruptcy administrator.
+The expected processing time is calculated from when Nav receives the application from the bankruptcy administrator.

 If information or documents are missing in the case, the processing time may be longer.